corestasis/deronsdentalpractice/README.md

 # deronsdentalpractice
-A Node.js website featuring a fictious dental practice.
+A Node.js website featuring a fictitious dental practice.